SQAHamster/mpw-modeling-hamster/tutorial/Tutorial.md

 ![pickBreadcrumb](08%20pickBreadcrumb%20rule.png)

-When finished, perform a `Maven install` or `Maven package` on "mpw-modeling-hamster" and see if it no errors occur.
+When finished, perform a `mvn install` or `mvn package` on "mpw-modeling-hamster" and see if it no errors occur.

+Optionally, use the following docker command to avoid possible complications with the environment:

+`docker run -it --rm --name mpw-modeling-hamster -v "$(pwd)":/usr/src/mpw-modeling-hamster -v"$(pwd)/local-m2":/root/.m2 -w /usr/src/mpw-modeling-hamster maven:3.6.3-openjdk-15-slim mvn install`

 You might inspect the transformed models in the "/debugout" folder.

 # Model breadcrumbAvailable query